-- 1. Describe the growth in population in the colonies in the 1760's and the effects (positive and negative) it had. - 2.
+- 1. What were the positive and negative effects as the Thirteen colonies' population growth in the in the 1760's? - 2.
 How did the expanding colonial economy in the colonies in the 1760's effect the relationship with Britain? - 3.
 Why did the British start taxing the colonies in the 1760's?
+What were the names of the various taxes?
 (This answer starts at the end of chapter one and continues into chapter two)